Sell your photos, create a Marketplace

-- Diversify your portfolio but keep including people in your images to make them authentic
+- Diversify your portfolio but keep including people in your images to make them sealable

-- Edit images only when you upload them (trends are changing also when comes to color grading)
+- Edit your images only when you plan to upload them (trends are changing also when comes to color grading)

 - Avoid as much as possible irrelevant keywords (for example, avoid using the keyword “portrait” in each image with a person in it)